yanleipo/blueprint-B202-NINA-B1-SARA-U-ZOE/Firmware/README.md

 Track B202 location and push location information to thingsboard server.
 Location and temperature information can be viewed at http://ec2-18-224-182-187.us-east-2.compute.amazonaws.com:8080/dashboard/6f068ff0-3b34-11e9-b693-1dfede625bdd?publicId=5a9a5500-3b35-11e9-b693-1dfede625bdd .

+Blue LED will flash every 3 seconds after B202 register to the network and start pushing data to the cloud.

 For new tracker to be added, a new B202 device need to be created in thingsboard server.
 The IMEI information of the SARA-U2 need to be entered in the as device credentials.
 You may contact leipo.yan@u-blox.com to add your device.

 Default APN is "internet".
 It's possible to change the APN before SARA-U2 tries to register to the network (30 seconds within bootup).
 This can be done using nRF Connect software.
 Scan and connect to device B202-xxxx.
 In the Nordic UART service, write text "apn=e-ideas" (without quiote) to Nordic UART RX to change the APN to "e-ideas".